Skip to content

 Most AI initiatives stall on the same wall: data trapped in systems never built to share.
 SAP ECC tuned fifteen years.
 Oracle EBS holding financial truth.
 MES and SCADA calibrated line by line.
 Document systems where real knowledge lives.

-Deeplinq connects against these systems — not a replacement layer, not a data lake.
+deeplinq connects against these systems — not a replacement layer, not a data lake.
 Connectors reading and writing against SAP ECC and S/4HANA, Oracle EBS, Sage X3, Microsoft Dynamics, MES and SCADA variants, document stores.

 Why this works